chisui/dakka/thesis/main.md

 The API is designed to be close to the API of Akka where appropriate.
 That means an Actors behavior is modeled by a function from a message to an action.
-An Actors action is a monad where all interactions with other Actors and the Actor system itself are functions that produce values in that monad.
+An Actors action is a Monad where all interactions with other Actors and the Actor system itself are functions that produce values in that Monad.

 To be able to perform any type level computations on Actors and Actor systems there has to be some way of identifying specific kinds of Actors by type.
 Actors have to implement a typeclass `Actor a` where `a` is the type we can use do identify Actors by.
 The `Actor` class has a single function called `behavior`, which describes the behavior of the Actor.
 What kind of messages an Actor can handle and what kind of Actors it may create in response has to be encoded in some way as well.

-The monad which models an Actors action is also a typeclass, that has roughly the form `class Monad m => ActorContext m`.
+The Monad which models an Actors action is also a typeclass, that has roughly the form `class Monad m => ActorContext m`.
 In contrast `ActorContext` could also be defined as a concrete data type that implements `Monad`.
-This `ActorContext` is an *mtl* style monad class, which makes it possible to have different implementations of Actor systems at once.
+This `ActorContext` is an *mtl* style Monad class, which makes it possible to have different implementations of Actor systems at once.
 This makes it possible for example to create one implementation that is meant for testing Actors and another one that actually performs these actions inside of a distributed Actor system.
-Defining the monad as an typeclass also makes it possible to use different backends without rewriting the actors themselves.
+Defining the Monad as an typeclass also makes it possible to use different backends without rewriting the actors themselves.
 One such backend may be *cloud-haskell*.
 Implementations for testing are also just different backends in this architecture.